hoangduytranuk/blender_manual/blender_docs/manual/compositing/types/input/image.rst

 Image
    Selection of different types of media.
 For controls see :ref:`ui-data-block`.
-   For the options see :doc:`/editors/uv_image/image/image_settings`.
+   For the options see :doc:`/editors/image/image_settings`.

 .. note::

-   More options could be set in the properties region.
+   More options could be set in the Sidebar region.

 Outputs